MonetDBSolutions/npm-monetdb-import/README.md

-### Please report any suggestions/bugs to robin.cijvat@monetdbsolutions.com
+### Using this module should be a summer breeze.
+Don't agree?
+Please report any suggestions/bugs to robin.cijvat@monetdbsolutions.com